A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: Introduction

 \section{Introduction}

-The world is becoming more dependent on connected actuators and sensors, regulating the life of millions of people.
-Furthermore, sensor data is expected to increase by around 13\%, reaching 35\% of overall data communication by 2020, reaching a peak of 50 billion connected devices and an increased Internet traffic reaching 30~GB on average per capita compared to around 10~GB in 2016 ~\cite{RefWorks:doc:5ae8785ae4b0c16216f56d10}.
-While each of these devices in IoT system exchange collected data, associated services often provide numerous interfaces to interact with the collected data, often increasing the attack surface, highlighting the importance of network security.
-Therefore, it is crucial to build robust tools to defend networks against security threats.
-Current detection tools are often based on outdated datasets which, do not reflect the reality of network attacks, rendering the Intrusion Detection Systems (IDS) ineffective against new threats and 0-days.
-To the best knowledge of the authors, there is currently no survey and taxonomy manuscript analysing available datasets, nor providing a taxonomy of the current network threats and the tools associated with them.
-The contributions of this paper are threefold: \begin{itemize} \item An Intrusion detection systems survey and taxonomy is presented, including: \begin{itemize} \item An IDS Design Taxonomy \item IDS Evaluation Metrics \item A survey of IDS Implementations \end{itemize} \item Evaluation of available datasets \item A Threat taxonomy is presented, categorized by: \begin{itemize} \item The Threat Sources \item The Open Systems Interconnection (OSI) Layer \item Active or Passive modes \item As well as an example of recent attacks \end{itemize} \end{itemize}
+\PARstart{T}{he} world is becoming more dependent on connected devices, actuators and sensors, regulating the lives of millions of people.
+Furthermore, sensor data is expected to increase by around 13\%, reaching 35\% of overall data communication in 2020, reaching a peak of 50 billion connected devices and an increased monthly Internet traffic volume reaching 30~GB on average per capita compared to around 10~GB in 2016~\cite{RefWorks:doc:5ae8785ae4b0c16216f56d10}.
+While each device in an Internet of Things~(IoT) system exchanges data, associated services often provide interfaces to interact with the collected data, often increasing the attack surface.
+Therefore, it is crucial to build robust tools to defend networks against security threats in modern IoT networks.
+Current detection tools are often based on outdated datasets that do not reflect the reality of recent/modern network attacks, rendering Intrusion Detection Systems (IDS) ineffective against new threats and zero-days.
+To the best knowledge of the authors, there are currently no manuscripts that analyze the shortcomings of available networking datasets, nor provide a taxonomy of the current network threats and the associated tools used to carry out these attacks.